loso-nd/pokemon-api-practice/README.md

     - create a handleSubmit function
         - prevents auto refresh
         - invokes getPokemon() and listeners for the user input to via e.target.value, to target the user input & checks if the input matchs any pokemon fetched from the server.
 If so, the buildCard function will run

+- Save Pokemon to my db
+    - Create and include an Add Pokemon button to the page
+    - Add and event Listener to the button, with a handleAddToTeam method.
+    - Create a pokeObj and add it inside our buildCard() in case I want to resue the obj when fetching from the api or the db
+    - Pass my handleAddToTeam method the pokeObj
+    - Create my handleAddToTeam method and implemnt me fetch (POST) request
+        - Stringfy(pokeObj) as my data